zooniverse/front-end-monorepo/docs/arch/adr-27.md

 ### [multiFrame](https://github.com/zooniverse/front-end-monorepo/tree/master/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/MultiFrameViewer)

-A workflow using the multi-frame subject viewer might have a preference regarding: marks per frame: some might prefer marks filtered per frame, like a transcription workflow where each frame represents a unique page to transcribe with marks only relevant to each page, while other workflows might prefer marks persist between frames [, like ?] (`multi_image_clone_markers` in PFE) pan and zoom: some might prefer pan and zoom reset per frame, like a transcription workflow where each frame represents a unique page to transcribe, while other workflows might prefer pan and zoom maintained between frames, like [Wildcam Gorongosa](https://www.zooniverse.org/projects/zooniverse/wildcam-gorongosa/classify) or [Backyard Worlds](https://www.zooniverse.org/projects/marckuchner/backyard-worlds-planet-9/classify) (in flipbook mode, not separate frames)
+A workflow using the multi-frame subject viewer might have a preference regarding:

+- marks per frame: some might prefer marks filtered per frame, like a transcription workflow where each frame represents a unique page to transcribe with marks only relevant to each page, while other workflows might prefer marks persist between frames [, like ?].
+- positioning: some might prefer pan, zoom, and rotation reset per frame, like a transcription workflow where each frame represents a unique page to transcribe, while other workflows might prefer pan, zoom, and rotation maintained between frames, like [Wildcam Gorongosa](https://www.zooniverse.org/projects/zooniverse/wildcam-gorongosa/classify) or [Backyard Worlds](https://www.zooniverse.org/projects/marckuchner/backyard-worlds-planet-9/classify) (in flipbook mode, not separate frames)

 ### [subjectGroup](https://github.com/zooniverse/front-end-monorepo/tree/master/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/SubjectGroupViewer)

-A workflow using the subject-group subject viewer might want to define the subject cell width, height, or style, or the subject viewer grid columns or grid rows.
+- A workflow using the subject-group subject viewer might want to define the subject cell width, height, or style, or the subject viewer grid columns or grid rows.

 ## Decision